andrewdavidsmith/transferase/docs/command_line.md

 * dfscores (4): Same as "dataframe" but with the scores that are like "bedgraph".
 There is a parameter that allows for "NA" values to be used when the counts would have been too low for an interpretable fraction.
+* classic (5): Like bedgraph, but with a column for total read counts for each methylome in the query.
+* dfclassic (6): Like dfscores, but with a column for total read counts for each methylome in the query.

+Important: At the time of release v0.6.1, two other output formats are available, 'classic' and 'dfclassic', numbered 5 and 6, respectively.
+These do not appear in the usage message when running `xfr query`.

 Just as the total counts being too low means that fractions are tough to interpret (a standard error issue), if the number of CpG sites in the interval